csbuja/NaiveBayesJS/README.md

 # Naive Bayes Classifier
-Classifies continuous or binary data using a naive bayes strategy.
+Classifies continuous or binary data using a naive bayes strategy in Node.js.

 None of this is vectorized, so it's not very fast.

+#Dependencies
+Requires Node.js.
+Download it from nodejs.org.

+I use stats-lite, gaussian, underscore, and promise libraries that can be downloaded from npm.
+They are all listed in the package.json file, so just run npm install to get all the necessary libraries.

 #API
 dataType can be 'binary' or 'continouous_value'